-Microsoft added a hidden “Battery Report” feature to Windows in Windows 8.
-Generate a report to see health information about your battery, how its capacity has decreased over time, and other interesting statistics.
+Windows 10, 11, and previous versions all include a hidden “Battery Report” feature.
+Generate a report to see health information about your laptop’s battery, how its capacity has decreased over time, and other interesting statistics.

-This feature is built into the PowerCfg command.
-You can also use PowerCfg to generate an “Energy Report,” which will give you recommendations for ways you can reduce your computer’s energy usage and extend its battery life.
+powercfg command, so you’ll have to pop into Windows Terminal, Command Prompt, or PowerShell to run the command.
+We’ll be using PowerShell in this tutorial, but either works just fine.
+You can also use powercfg to generate an energy report, which gives you recommendations for ways you can reduce your computer’s energy usage and extend its battery life.

 Generate a Battery Report

 The actual battery report you’ll be generating is an easy-to-understand web page file.
 You just have to run a single command to create it.

 First, open a PowerShell window.
 Press Windows+X or right-click the Start button (represented by the Windows icon) and choose “PowerShell” from the Power User menu.

 At the PowerShell prompt, type the following command, and then press Enter: